Big-Life-Lab/PHES-ODM/metadata_V2.md

 ## Program description tables

 The **program description tables** describe your testing program, including infomation about testing labs, testing sites and assay methods.
-The table are only updated if you change or add new sites or assay methods.
+The tables are only updated if you change or add new sites or assay methods.
 Example of information stored in these tables is the name and address of a testing laboratory or testing site.

 - [AssayMethod]
 - [Instrument]